brnco/ucsb-src-microservices/README.md

 After cloning from the github repo, there are a couple of steps necessary to make these scripts go, on Windows.

 ###The first step is:
-set up a config file using the microservices-config-template.ini file found in the repo
+set up a config file using the microservices-config-template.txt file found in the repo

-Move this file to C:/Users/[username]/
+Save it in the same dir as this repo

 rename it to microservices-config.ini